pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 value in reaching that goal?_ If our goal is to create a new culture of scholarship, _what would change the culture?_

-To give an example of what I mean by this, allow me to share my experience designing [the logo] for the Scholarly Commons.
+To give an example of what I mean, allow me to share my experience designing [the logo] for the Scholarly Commons.
 As I went along, I made a conscious effort to explain each step, impression, question, and resulting decision of the design process.
 This is the spirit and culture of the commons!
 Done this way, the process is open, transparent, and invites participation.
 It is easy for anyone to ask, 'Did you think about this or that?' and contribute in context.
 It is easy for anyone to get involved in the design process, wherever and whenever the feel they have something to contribute.
 Obviously, doing this with a Google Doc is less than ideal, but I hope you can see what I am trying to show.

 # Shared Practice

 To me the essence of scholarly commoning is sharing how, why, and what we do.
 To do this, we need a way to explicitly _share_ our practice.
-I discussed this idea and the need to share our process openly as [the fundamental scholarly product][the process is the product], and then [what that product should invite][scholarly commoning].
+I discussed the need to share our practice openly as [the fundamental scholarly product][the process is the product], as well as [what that product should invite][scholarly commoning].
 Taking this idea a step further, we need a way to explicitly share _patterns_ of practice.
 Fiona Murphy and Danny Kingsley explored some possibilities for doing this using [decision trees] during an unworkshop session.
 Unlike the logical flow of questions that portray a researcher's prior journey of discovery, decision trees, in this context, describe patterns of practice (or _behavior_) that can guide the practice of research _going forward_.
 Decision trees direct the focus onto concrete, actionable things we can do.

 Of course, the idea with these decision trees is not to mandate specific research practices, but to create a way to practice and share our patterns of